mu57f4/Cairo_Houses_Rent/README.md

  'Marg': [30.143278, 31.35617],
  'New Nozha': [30.12475835, 31.370071774421465],
 ```
-After using this table to encode the dataFrame, I droped the `nan` values.
+Droped the `np.nan` values after using this table to encode the dataFrame.

 ## EDA
 The dataset contains total 25 columns and 11362 rows (records),